A Strong Duality Principle for Equivalence Couplings and Total Variation: Applications

-\begin{proof} Suppose that $h\in \mathcal{H}^1_{t}$ for some $t > 0$.
-By the Cameron-Martin theorem, we know that $\W$ and $\W^h$ are mutually absolutely continuous on $[0,t]$, with Radon-Nikodym given by

-Moreover, we know by Blumenthal's zero-one law that both $\W$ and $\W^h$ assign only probabilities in $\{0,1\}$ to all events in $\F_{0+}$.
-In particular, we have $\W^h(A) = \W(A)$ for all $A\in \F_{0+}$.
-By Proposition~\ref{prop:BGCP-characterization}, it follows that $\W^h$ has the Brownian GCP. \end{proof}

-We do not know whether the sufficient condition of the preceding result is in fact necessary.
-In contrast, we have a seemingly more complicated example in which our analysis is more complete.
-This is the setting of studying the Brownian GCP for time-homogeneous one-dimensional diffusions within the realm of classical conditions ensuring the existence of strong solutions to a given SDE \cite[Chapter~IX, Theorem~2.1]{RevuzYor}.
-Since the Brownian GCP is a local property, we lose no generality in restricting our attention to a finite time interval.
+As an illustration of this, we have a simple and comprehensive characterization of the Brownian GCP for the case of time-homogeneous one-dimensional diffusions within the realm of classical conditions ensuring the existence of strong solutions to a given SDE \cite[Chapter~IX, Theorem~2.1]{RevuzYor}.
+Since the Brownian GCP is spatially translation-invariant and temporally local, we lose no generality in restricting our attention to diffusions started at the origin and viewed on a finite time interval.